vwkd/code-system/src/languages/rust/reference.md

 - can declare mutable only if variable is also mutable
 - to use owned value in outer scope needs to return it, can't return reference since would be dangling pointer
 - lifetime is shorter or equal to lifetime of borrowed value
+- also calls shared for immutable, unique for mutable